JaxPlays-Inc/jaxplays.org/content/submit/_index.md

 {{< yellow-button href="/submit/production/">}}Submit a Production{{< /yellow-button >}}

+## Audition Announcement Submission Form { class="f3 mt4 mb3 sectionline" }

+Looking for the right performers, musicians, or creative collaborators?
+Submit your audition announcement to JaxPlays so actors and theatre makers across Northeast Florida and Southeast Georgia can find the opportunity quickly.

+{{< yellow-button href="/submit/audition/">}}Submit an Audition Announcement{{< /yellow-button >}}

 ## JaxPlays Theatre Submission Form { class="f3 mt4 mb3 sectionline" }

 Elevate your theatre company by becoming a part of Jacksonville's go-to source for all things theatre.
 JaxPlays offers an unmatched platform for you to gain visibility, connect with talent, and attract a dedicated audience.